ReemX/pnpm-airgap/README.md

    node lib/bootstrap-publisher.js ./airgap-packages http://localhost:4873
    ```

 The bootstrap publisher uses only Node.js built-in modules and can publish packages even when your registry is completely empty.
+It features smart pre-checking to avoid redundant processing and caches package info for optimal performance.

 ## Quick Start